 General knowledge of contemporary international politics.

-Knowledge of techniques and styles of academic writing.
+Knowledge of the techniques and styles of academic writing.

 Periodic or by final exam as given in the course information: 100.0%